Hip Pain: Greater Trochanteric Pain Syndrome

-GTPS, Greater Trochanteric Bursitis, and Lateral Hip Pain?
+GTPS, Greater Trochanteric Bursitis & Lateral Hip Pain?

 As mentioned, the previous term for lateral hip pain and GTPS was “trochanteric bursitis.”
 Yes, both conditions are inflammatory processes present in the bursa of the greater trochanter.
 But, the hip has several bursae and structures that cause lateral hip pain or tenderness.
 That’s the primary reason for the term of Greater Trochanteric Pain Syndrome or GTPS.
 It covers the variability present in symptoms while acknowledging the many other possible causes.
 They include but are not limited to muscle pain, muscle tears, and iliotibial band pain, also known as ITB.

 Why is this important?
-Well, if the cause of your GTPS is a spinal disc disorder, and your doctor or physical therapist continue to treat the hip without addressing the root-cause (spine), you will not recover.
-In fact, you may progress and get worse.
+Well, if the cause of your GTPS is a spinal disc disorder, and your doctor or physical therapist continues to treat the hip without addressing the root-cause (spine), you will not recover.
+You may progress and get worse.
 Therefore, the most critical factor to recovery is accurate diagnosis followed by holistic care.
 A correct diagnosis combined with targeted, holistic treatments is the only way forward.
 So, don’t opt for the palliative care that most centers provide.
-Aks for holistic corrective care combined with palliative measures.
+Aks for comprehensive corrective care combined with palliative measures.
 In other words, get the kind of care that gets rid of all your symptoms once and for all.

-A bursa, not to be confused with Bursa Malaysia is the fluid-filled, natural sacs in our bodies that protects and cushions sensitive structures.
-They thin cushions located between the opposing surfaces of bones, muscles, ligaments and even skin, protecting against friction.
-The plural form a bursa term is as bursae.
-Trauma, tight clothing and repetitive can irritate and produce inflammatory reactions within the synovial walls of a bursa.
+A bursa, not to be confused with Bursa Malaysia, is the fluid-filled, natural sacs in our bodies that protect and cushion sensitive structures.
+These thin cushions located between the opposing surfaces of bones, muscles, ligaments, and even skin, protecting against friction.
+The plural form of a bursa term is as bursae.
+Trauma, tight clothing, and repetitive can irritate and produce inflammatory reactions within the synovial walls of a bursa.
 An inflamed bursa (swelling in the synovial walls of a bursa) is called bursitis.
 The largest of the bursae around the hip and the gluteal region is the subgluteus maximus bursa.

 In the gluteal region, there are three bursae: the subgluteus minimus bursa, subgluteus medius bursa, and the subgluteus maximus bursa.
-But, these are not the only bursae impacting the lateral hip (side of the hip).
+But, these are not the only bursae impacting the lateral hip (side of the hip joint).
 Other bursae implicated in GTPS include the greater trochanteric bursa and genitofemoral bursa.
-A mentioned earlier; the biggest is the bursa under the gluteus maximus muscle, the subgluteus maximus bursa.
+A mentioned earlier, the biggest is the bursa under the gluteus maximus muscle, the subgluteus maximus bursa.

 GTPS itself is a regional pain syndrome, which often mimics pains generated at other points, such as degenerative joint conditions.
-Common examples of degenerative joint conditions include spinal problems or osteoarthritis of the hip.
-In fact, anywhere from a quarter to a third of those with the pain of the low back wind up experiencing GTPS.
+Common examples of degenerative joint diseases include spinal problems or osteoarthritis of the hip.
+Anywhere from a quarter to a third of those with the pain of the low back wind up experiencing GTPS.

-What are the Symptoms of a Trochanteric Pain Syndrome?
+What Are The Symptoms Of Trochanteric Pain Syndrome?

 Symptoms of a GTPS usually consist of persistent pain, especially towards the outer, gluts, and lateral hip pain.
 Pain might radiate down through the outside of a thigh towards the knee, but on occasions, it can emit below the knee and cause leg pain.
 Patients afflicted with GTPS have point tenderness on the lateral hip that is consistent with the particular site where they experience the pain.
 That might be over their gluteal tendons, bursae, or related soft tissue, and it prevents many from lying comfortably on their sides.